Prohibited sectors

 • Built-up area of 50,000 sq. mt. for construction development projects; and

-• Wholly owned subsidiaries should have a minimum capitalization of US$10 million and JVs with Indian partner should have a minimum capitalization US$5 million.
+• Wholly owned subsidiaries should have a minimum capitalization of US$10 million and JVs with Indian partner should have a minimum capitalization of US$5 million.
 The funds are required to be brought in within six months from the date that the business commences.

-iv.
-FDI in the telecom sector
+iv FDI in the telecom sector

 • FDI in telecom services is allowed up to 49 percent under the automatic route and up to 100 percent with the prior approval of the FIPB.
 Telecom services for this purpose includes basic, cellular, and unfired access services, national/international long distance, V-sat, public mobile radio trunked services, global mobile personal communication services and other value added services.